Blog

 General Conditions

 A common G703 line item you’ll come across within a construction draw package is what’s called General Conditions.
 These expenses generally are not trade-specific but are required to complete the project.
 Examples of General Conditions include construction trailer rental, cell phone bills, rubbish removal, salaries of project manager or accountant, and consultants like testing labs or surveyors.
 As a rule in construction loan management, it’s not typically recommended to fund General Conditions line items higher than 10% above the overall completion percentage.
-That’s why for one construction inspection, a red flag went up when the 3rd-party inspector discovered that the Contractor was drawing 50 percent of the General Conditions line item while the project was only 19 percent complete.
+That’s why for one construction inspection, a red flag went up when the 3rd-party inspector discovered that the Contractor was drawing 50% of the General Conditions line item while the project was only 19% complete.
 At that rate, the contractor’s budget for General Conditions would have been depleted well before the completion of the project.

 Asking a mix of questions should allow the draw assessment to be prepared accurately, subject to the coverage advice of the underwriter or adjuster.
 So, to dig deeper into why these soft costs were beyond the budget for this stage, the loan administrator asked the following questions: